ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks cluster-service-unbind
 {: #cs_cluster_service_unbind}

-Remove an {{site.data.keyword.Bluemix_notm}} service from a cluster by unbinding it from a Kubernetes namespace.
+Remove an {{site.data.keyword.cloud_notm}} service from a cluster by unbinding it from a Kubernetes namespace.
 {: shortdesc}

-When you remove an {{site.data.keyword.Bluemix_notm}} service, the service credentials are removed from the cluster.
+When you remove an {{site.data.keyword.cloud_notm}} service, the service credentials are removed from the cluster.
 If a pod is still using the service, it fails because the service credentials cannot be found.
 {: note}

 ```